Funky Drummer: Sampling

 "Funky Drummer" is one of the most widely sampled pieces of music.
 In 1986, the tracks "South Bronx", "Eric B. is President" and "It's a Demo" sampled Stubblefield's drum break, helping popularize sampling.
-The drum break was sampled by hip hop acts including Public Enemy, N.W.A, LL Cool J, Run-DMC, the Beastie Boys, and the theme music to The Powerpuff Girls on Cartoon Network, as well as later pop musicians such as Ed Sheeran and George Michael, notably done in Freedom!
-'90.
+The drum break was sampled by hip-hop acts including Public Enemy, N.W.A, LL Cool J, Run-DMC, the Beastie Boys, and used in the theme music to the animated series The Powerpuff Girls.
+Other musicians who have sampled it include Ed Sheeran and George Michael.

 As Stubblefield did not receive a songwriter credit for "Funky Drummer", he received no royalties for the sampling.
 He told The New York Times in 2011: "It didn't bug me or disturb me, but I think it's disrespectful not to pay people for what they use."
 Stubblefield capitalized on the name with his 1997 album Revenge of the Funky Drummer.